escwords/AnimeCollectibles/README.md

  </p>

  ## About
- Anime Collectibles is an E-commerce Android app built using Kotlin, RecyclerView and Material Design
+ Anime Collectibles is an E-commerce Android app built using Kotlin, RecyclerView, Data Binding and Material Design

  ## Requirement
  * Android Studio